gordonbanderson/weboftalent-twitter-tools/README.md

 ### Test With Card Validator
 Test out your twitter card using the Card Validator, https://cards-dev.twitter.com/validator on a publicly accessible version of your site - this will highlight any issues.
 It should also be noted that your site will probably need whitelisted.

+## TODO
+* ShortCode for follow button allowing content editors to add them inline.
+* Allow different types of TwitterCard and make this configurable.